The Nottawasaga Valley Conservation Authority

 Located in the village of Glencairn, this pleasant area offers a scenic getaway for an hour or the entire day.
 The Mad River winds through offering opportunities for fishing, short hikes and simple relaxation.

-Recreational visitors can enjoy canoeing, birdwatching, snowshoeing and more.
+Recreational visitors can enjoy canoeing, bird watching, snowshoeing and more.

 Not suitable for those who have little to no paddling experience.
 We recommend going with an experienced guide if you do not know your way around Minesing Wetlands,